isotopp/isotopp.github.io/content/posts/2022-06-03-rolling-back.md

 A binary transition between our mutant non-GA 5.1 and 5.5 was impossible.
 We had to dump and reload all the data.

-Back then we already had a three digit number of MySQL replication hierarchies, and even back then a replication hierarchy typically had a disk footprint of 1-2 TB (ie 2-4h at 200 MB/s).
+Back then we already had a three-digit number of MySQL replication hierarchies, and even back then a replication hierarchy typically had a disk footprint of 1-2 TB (ie 2-4h at 200 MB/s).

 So we would dump the 5.1 database, reload it into a 5.5 instance, recreating all the indexes (which makes it slow), then attach it in replication and wait for it to catch up.